QiCai1995/CNN-Photography-Genres/README.md

 #### Data Preparation:

-Combining images from 2 folders to create the entire dataset using OpenCV.
+1. Combining images from 2 folders to create the entire dataset using OpenCV.

-Indexing classes to 0 and 1.
+2. Indexing classes to 0 and 1.
 0 being a landscape photograph.
 1 being a portrait photograph.

-Separating features and targets, and creating 2 pickle files.
+3. Separating features and targets, and creating 2 pickle files.

-Resizing all images to 224 pixels x 224 pixels Converting color images to grey scaled
+4. Resizing all images to 224 pixels x 224 pixels.

+5. Converting color images to greyscale.

-Apply Augmentation to increase the diversity of the training data including image rotation, horizontal and vertical shift, shear transformation, zoom in and out on imagse, horizontal and vertical flips.
+6. Apply Augmentation to increase the diversity of the training data including image rotation, horizontal and vertical shift, shear transformation, zoom in and out on images, and horizontal and vertical flips.

-#### Data Modeling:
+#### Data Modeling: (work in progress)

 Dummy Model: A baseline convolutional neural net with 2 convolutional layers and 1 dense layer, without augmentation.

-Model 1: A convolutional neural net with 3 convolutional layers and 0 dense layer, with augmentation.
+Model 1: A convolutional neural net with 3 convolutional layers and 0 dense layers, with augmentation.

-Model 2: A convolutional neural net with 3 convolutional layers and 0 dense layer, with augmentation, with L2 regularization.
+Model 2: A convolutional neural net with 3 convolutional layers and 0 dense layers, with augmentation, with L2 regularization.

-Model 3: A convolutional neural net with 3 convolutional layers and 0 dense layer, with augmentation, with Dropout.
+Model 3: A convolutional neural net with 3 convolutional layers and 0 dense layers, with augmentation, with Dropout.

-Lastly, we moved on to modeling.
-We defined our target as positive or negative emotions.
-Features are tokenized words from tweets.
-We started off by creating a pipelines for dummy classifier as our baseline model, the pipeline includes preprocessing steps, SMOTE for class imbalance in our dataset, and instantiating the model.
-We tried various models including random forest, logistic regression classifier, Decision Tree, K-nearest Neighbor, and Naive Bayes classifier.
-Also used GridSearch to find the optimal parameters.

-## Evaluation
+## Evaluation (work in progress)

 The best model was Model 1 with 3 convolutional layers, 0 dense layer, with augmentation.
 The accuracy is 98%.
 Compared to the baseline dummy model, accuracy has improved by x%